SEAN: It’s time to do the list in reverse! Why?

-MELINDA: There can never be too much of I Hear the Sunspot!
+MJ: There can never be too much of I Hear the Sunspot!

 SEAN: Kodansha’s print debut is If I Could Reach You (Tatoe Todokanu Ito da to Shite mo), a more drama-laced series than usual from Ichijinsha’s Comic Yuri Hime, about a teenage girl in love with her brother’s wife.

 In print, Kodansha also has The Seven Deadly Sins 34, Magus of the Library 2, and I’m Standing on a Million Lives 3.

 ASH: Oops, I haven’t read the first Magus of the Library yet.
 Better get on that before I get too far behind.

 SEAN: Digitally the debut is the first of FOUR digital-only spinoffs of exiting franchises.
 Fairy Tail: Happy’s Heroic Adventure is what it sounds like.

 There’s also Tokyo Alice 15, The Quintessential Quintuplets 10, Living-Room Matsunaga-san 6, The Great Cleric 2, and Defying Kurosaki-kun 12.

 J-Novel Club “debuts” The Combat Baker and Automaton Waitress, a series previously exclusively released through Bookwalker.
 It’s had another editing pass, and now is available on all platforms.